dire_pytorch.py

 Common parameters include: n_components, n_neighbors, metric,

-max_iter_layout, min_dist, spread, verbose, random_state.
+max_iter_layout, min_dist, spread, verbose, random_state,

 Returns